 The minimum extent necessary is considered to involve limiting testing to a maximum of 2 minutes per station.
 Running your reticulation longer than this may be deemed as watering your garden.

 The Department recommends that wherever possible maintenance, repairs and testing are carried out on one of your allocated September to May sprinkler roster days (where applicable) and before 9 am or after 6pm“

 That is a bore electrical problem of some sort or a fused motor.
 Firstly we would recommend we send a bore specialist electrician to repair if simple or certify motor as fused ( possibly giving rise to an insurance fusion claim).

 Are all Perth suburbs OK for a bore?

 Most Perth metro suburbs are suitable.
-Give us a call on Perth 1300 734 300 or email us and we can confirm status of your particular property based on our extensive Perth metro experience and using the data available from the Perth Groundwater Atlas.
+Give us a call on Perth 9246 0111 or email us and we can confirm the status of your particular property based on our extensive Perth metro experience and using the data available from the Perth Groundwater Atlas.

 It depends on the depth to water at your property.
 Depth to water is partly related to how high you are above sea level so high on a hill generally costs more and down low generally costs less.
 Call or email us, we can tell you the price quite accurately,without even visiting site by accessing the data on the Perth Groundwater Atlas.
-Roughly though, bores in Perth range in price from $3000 to $7000 as a finished project.
-Differences in cost include pump size and type, depth to water, and access considerations.
-Ask for a bore quote here? or call 1300 734 300 Perth 7 days.
+Roughly though, water bores in Perth generally range in price from $2,800 to $9,000 as a finished project.
+Most Perth bores are at the lower end of this price range between $3,600 and $4,700.
+Differences in water bore cost include pump size and type, depth to water, and access considerations.
+Ask for a bore quote here? or call 9246 0111 and we can even give you an indicative bore price over the phone.
+Perth 7 days.

 What does it cost to run a bore?